Developer Guide: A Tale of Five Prefixes

 ○ conda.base.context.context.target_prefix

-Introduced in conda 1.3.0
+Introduced in conda 1.3.0 (see https://github.com/conda/conda/commit/9fd0f4b)

-logic from the CLI implementations.
+to abstract out the --name/--prefix logic from the CLI implementations.

-is the highest level prefix and reflects the user input
+The target_prefix is the highest level prefix and reflects the user input

-.
+via the CLI options, --name or --prefix.
 In the absence of CLI overrides,

-it defaults to the default_prefix
+it defaults to the default_prefix.

 Use this when you need to interact with the current environment.

-prefix system serves as the cornerstone of its environment
+In essence, the conda prefix system serves as the cornerstone of its environment

 management capabilities, facilitating seamless navigation and interaction within

 the different environments a user may have created.
-As conda
+As conda continues to

 evolve, understanding its prefix system remains paramount for harnessing its